ksehrawat/Machine-Learning-Practical-Application-1/README.md

 # Files Information

-Folder: data - This folder is created to store the data file (coupons.csv)
+* Folder: data - This folder is created to store the data file (coupons.csv)

+* Feature 1
+* Feature 2
+* Feature 3

 # Data Analysis